OffShoot is a photography society in the South County Dublin area with a focus on enjoying photography in a relaxed and friendly environment.

 People of all photography levels are very welcome.
 Full members receive a membership ID number which is used for formal competition entries.
 Members will receive a weekly Newsletter as well as access to Members Only Flickr and Facebook groups.

-At the AGM on 3rd December 2018, the society membership voted in the following committee positions:- Ian Gemmell (Chairperson), Matt O’Brien (Vice-Chairperson), George Balmer (Treasurer), Russell Burke (Secretary) and John Wiles (Competitions Secretary).
+At the AGM on 11th December 2023, the society membership voted for the following committee positions:- Emily Gallagher (Chairperson), Nigel Leyland (Treasurer), Andy Quinlan (Secretary), and Jean Clarke (Competitions Secretary).

 The society’s constitution can be accessed here.